CRICOS course code |

 Language, Literacy and Digital Numeracy test (LLND):

-Students undertaking this qualification may have to do calculations, meter readings, read vehicle manufactory instructions, and workshop manuals, therefore, students undertaking this course at Hawk Institute must possess sound Digital Numeracy skills.
+Students undertaking this course at Hawk Institute must possess sound Language, Literacy, Numeracy and Digital skills.
 To determine this, all students wanting to study at Hawk Institute are required to undertake LLND test prior to the enrolment of the course.
-Based on the test outcome, students may be identified as requiring internal support services and/or external support services.
+The LLND assessment is conducted using the LLN Robot, an ACSF-aligned digital assessment tool.

 Computer literacy requirements -